brightgawu7/plans-and-progress/RAG_Course_Syllabus.md

 **Ship:** a conversational RAG engine with verified citations.

 ### Module 16 — Building the interface ⭐ *first UI module*
 **Streamlit** chat app: streaming responses, expandable source panels, thumbs up/down feedback capture, file upload, settings sidebar.
 Then the same engine behind a **FastAPI** backend with SSE streaming, plus a proper CLI with `typer`.
 Which one to use when.
-(Optional: a minimal React front-end if you want it.)
+(Optional: a minimal React front-end.)
-**Ship:** a shareable app someone non-technical can actually use.
+**Ship:** a shareable app a non-technical user can actually use.

 ---

 # PART 4 — EVALUATION
-*If you can't measure it, you're guessing.
-Systematic eval from day one is now standard practice, not a nice-to-have.*
+*Without measurement, it's guesswork.
+Systematic eval from day one is standard practice, not a nice-to-have.*

 ### Module 17 — Retrieval evaluation
 Building a golden dataset (manual + LLM-synthesized questions with human review), hit rate, recall@k, precision@k, MRR, **NDCG**, and how to interpret each.
 Hard-negative discovery.
 Error taxonomy: retrieval miss vs ranking failure vs chunking failure vs generation failure.
-**Ship:** an eval harness + your first honest scorecard.
-Expect it to be worse than you hoped.
+**Ship:** an eval harness and an honest baseline scorecard.

 ### Module 18 — End-to-end evaluation and regression testing
 **RAGAS** (faithfulness, answer relevancy, context precision, context recall), **DeepEval** (pytest-style, CI-ready, custom G-Eval metrics), Phoenix/LangSmith/Langfuse.
 Designing trustworthy LLM-as-judge prompts, judge bias and how to calibrate against human labels, pairwise A/B evaluation, statistical significance on small eval sets, cost of evaluation, and **eval gates in CI** so a bad change can't ship.